ARZ3N/ARZ3N.github.io/README.md

 ## Aniruddha Bhattacharjee
 Welcome to my Github page!
 I recently graduated with a Master's degree in Electrical Engineering from Arizona State University, in May 2024.
 I completed my Bachelor's degree in Electrical Engineering from Nirma University, Ahmedabad in May 2021.
-During my graduate degree I primarily focussed on learning about Computer Engineering, Control Theory and Digital Signal Processing.
+I am interested in Computer Engineering, Controls and Digital Signal Processing.
 I like to work with embedded systems and build computing devices for Robotic platforms or applications involving Control and DSP.
 ### [<< GitHub >>](https://github.com/ARZ3N)

 ## Research Activity